glazec/hexo-web-push-notification/README.md

     webpushrAuthToken: 'your webpushr authorize token'
 ```
 ## How it works
-The plugin generate `newPost.json` during `hexo generate`.
+The plugin generates `newPost.json` during `hexo generate`.
 The `newPost.json` contains the information of latest post.
 It looks like this:
 ```json
 {
 "title":"静态博客优化",